Julia Hartley-Brewer: Incidents

 In October 2019, Jolyon Maugham accused Hartley-Brewer of revealing his home address at a time when he was receiving death threats.
-Hartley-Brewer defended herself by saying Maugham's address was already easily available online and that he had previously revealed it himself in published interviews.
+Hartley-Brewer defended herself by saying Maugham's address was already easily available online and that he had previously revealed it in published interviews.

 In April 2021, Ofcom received over 200 complaints accusing Hartley-Brewer of trivialising racism following a TV appearance on This Morning in which Hartley-Brewer commented on a family portrait of Queen Elizabeth II and Prince Philip taken in 2018, posing with seven of their great-grandchildren, saying: "I wonder if Meghan has managed to take offence to this photograph that doesn't include her son.
 Well she probably thinks it's a racist photograph, taken before her son was even conceived".
-(Prince Archie, the son of Meghan and Prince Harry, was born in 2019).
+Prince Archie, the son of Meghan and Prince Harry, was born in 2019.